zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### Summary

-The following page provides suggestions for common errors that may occur during firmware compilation.
+The following page provides suggestions for common errors that may occur during firmware compilation or the pairing process.
 If the information provided is insufficient to resolve the issue, feel free to seek out help from the [ZMK Discord](https://zmk.dev/community/discord/invite).

 ### File Transfer Error